 Are you building a great team?

 It was easy in the early days.
 You were clear about your vision and you knew what you wanted.
 Your small team was close, they reported to you and on a daily basis you were able to rouse their enthusiasm and energy so you were confident things were moving on, and fast.
+You knew you were at the beginning of building a great team.

 With success comes challenges.
 As the team grows, lines of responsibility widen and you have to rely on others to enthuse and engage your team on a day to day basis.
 Competing for ideas and different styles of working can introduce a level of frustrating complexity which slows down the process of getting things done.
 The prospect of building a great team becomes more difficult.

-Develop a healthy “solution orientated” culture from the outset
+Develop a healthy culture

 It’s no secret harnessing the goodwill of your team is challenging.
 This UK-based research about Leadership in small to medium businesses, concludes: “What leaders struggle with most is communicating an image of the future that draws others in–that speaks to what others see and feel.”